Advice from Successful Startup Founders: How Do You Find Great New Business Ideas?

-    To do this, you must first be honest with yourself and identify those strengths and passions.
-Then, you must believe in them.
+To do this, you must first be honest with yourself and identify your strengths.
+Then, you must believe in yourself.

 Identifying your strengths takes attention, awareness, and a lot of trial and error.
 You’ll need to think outside of the box, explore and take risks.
 If you don’t try something, you won’t know if you’re good at it or not.